andyoranned/Convolutional-neural-network-AuNPS/README.md

 Feel free to use this as a starting point of building your own dataset for personal projects.
 There's not as much information out there for beginners to build a custom dataset.
 Most everything available for n00bs has you importing the MNIST dataset, but that has major limitations.

 # This makes no sense...
-Feel free to send me a text on Line if you need any help understandind what's going on here.
+Feel free to send me a text on Line @gluay_gluay_ if you need any help understandind what's going on here.
 You can find the original Jupyter notebook, along with the datasets that I used on my Kaggle account under the same username as my GitHub, @andyoranned.